tencent cloud

 qcloud_cos::CosAPI cos(config);

 // 2.
-Construct a request to upload the file
+Construct a request to upload a file.

-std::string object_name = "exampleobject"; // exampleobject is the object key (Key), which is the unique identifier of the object in the bucket.
-For example, if the object's access domain name is `examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com/doc/pic.jpg`, the object key is `doc/pic.jpg`
+std::string object_name = "exampleobject"; // exampleobject is the object key (Key), which serves as the unique identifier of the object in the bucket.
+For instance, in the object's access domain name examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com/doc/pic.jpg, the object key is doc/pic.jpg.
+Replace it with the user-specified object name.

 qcloud_cos::PutObjectByFileResp resp;